Value Institute Learning Center Faculty

 Sam received his Six Sigma Blackbelt certification from the American Society for Quality.
 He is also a Certified Professional in Healthcare Quality (CPHQ) from the National Association of Healthcare Quality (NAHQ).

 Kathleen received her BS in Chemical Engineering from the University of Rochester and her MPH from The Dartmouth Institute.
-She completed her Greenbelt in Continuous Improvement through the Dartmouth Hitchcock Value Institute and her Lean Six Sigma Blackbelt training with Moresteam.
+She completed her Greenbelt in Continuous Improvement through the DHMC Value Institute and her Lean Six Sigma Blackbelt training with Moresteam.
+Kathleen is certified in infection control through the Certification Board of Infection Control and Epidemiology (CBIC).

 Nicole E. Szalay, MHA, LSSMBB, CPHQ